mikenakis/Bathyscaphe/README.md

 TODO: possible bug: how will assessment go if an object has provisory fields and is also iterable?

+TODO: the @InvariableArray annotation might benefit from an integer parameter indicating the number of dimensions for which invariability is promised, so that we can declare an invariable array of invariable arrays, etc.

 <strike>TODO:</strike> add a quick check for records -- No, actually, this will not buy us anything, because a record may contain mutable members.
 Come to think of it, if records allow mutable members, then what is the point in records?

 <strike>TODO:</strike> use bytecode analysis to determine whether a class mutates a field or an array outside its constructor.
 This may alleviate the need for invariability annotations in some cases. -- No, actually, this will gain us very little, because fields that are only mutated within constructors are usually declared as final anyway; it is bad practice to not declare them as final.
 Fields that are not declared final are typically so because they are in fact mutated outside the constructor.
 (For example, the cached hashcode in `java.lang.String`.)
 The only thing that this would buy us is detection of invariable array fields without the need to annotate them with `@InvariableArray`, but this is a marginal benefit.
 (Who uses arrays anyway?)